cscott/TurtleScript/README.rst

 precedence levels vary, where they serve to visually indicate "parentheses" in the traditional text representation.

 It may be possible to aggressively use a "click to expand" representation, so that the rendering of a long function or namespace is not overwhelmingly complex.
-Initially we might only see a list of top level symbols which are defined, with expander boxes.
+Initially we might only see a list of top level symbols, with expander boxes.
 Clicking on the expander would show the definition of that symbol.
 (This could visually relate to the way the object browser represents non-primitive field values: in both cases an "expander" would be used to show/edit a complex value.)

-I believe we will probably want to explicit represent "line breaks", in either representation, rather than allow constructs to extend horizontally indefinitely.
+I believe we will probably want to explicit represent "line breaks", in either representation, rather than allow constructs to extend indefinitely to the right.
 I propose to add a "new line" flag to the ``binop`` node and to the function call nodes (both the "binary" and "ternary" forms).
-Setting the newline flag on the binop would arrange the "right" and "left" operands vertically.
+Setting the newline flag on the ``binop`` would arrange the "right" and "left" operands vertically.
 Setting the newline flag on the function invocation would arrange the arguments vertically.
 You might also want to be able to toggle vertical/horizontal orientations